spoljarevic/Ansible/installation/developement/arch/post-install/README.md

 Please note that after a fresh arch installation you'll need to install python and python3 for Ansible to work on the remote machine.

 - AurInstaller - Works after installing [kewlfft.aur](https://galaxy.ansible.com/ui/repo/published/kewlfft/aur/)

-- SSHKeys - Works fine
+- SSHKeys - Works fine.
+You'll need to create a Vault via ``ansible-vault create group_vars/arch/vault.yml`` where you  add the variable ``ssh_key_passphrase: "PasswordForSSHKey"`` and execute the playbook via ``ansible-playbook -i inventory.ini -b -K --ask-vault-pass sshkeys.yml``

 ### Currently not working ###
 - gitclone - It fails due to a permission issue when cloning Repos via SSH (even public ones), needs more investigation